Sammy-is-a-dude/WHSTechNotes/journal.md

 # March 24, 2025

 No because AI is flawed and it would be better to use a human than a robot.

+# April 1, 2025

+I feel mentally exhausted.
+The most stressful part of school is dealing with idiots in some classes.